thavel/nyuki/README.md

 ```

 Mandatory parameters are the Jabber ID (`jid`) and the password.
 Others are optional in both the command-line and the configuration file.

+## Contributing

+We always welcome great ideas.
+If you want to hack on the library, a [guide](CONTRIBUTING.md) is dedicated to it and describes the various steps involved.